Tip-speed ratio: The case for variable speed wind turbines

 where N is the rotor's angular speed, f is the frequency of the AC voltage generated in the stator windings, and P is the number of poles in the generator inside the nacelle.
 Therefore, direct connection to a transmission system for a variable speed is not permissible.
 What is required is a power converter which converts the signal generated by the turbine generator into DC and then converts that signal to an AC signal with the grid/transmission system frequency.

 The case against variable speed wind turbines

 Variable-speed wind turbines cannot be directly connected to a transmission system.
 One of the drawbacks of this is that the inertia of the transmission system is reduced as more variable-speed wind turbines are put online.
 This can result in more significant drops in the transmission system's voltage frequency in the event of the loss of a generating unit.
-Furthermore, variable-speed wind turbines require power electronics, which increases the complexity of the turbine and introduces new sources of failures.
+Furthermore, variable-speed wind turbines require power electronics, which increases the complexity of the turbine and introduces new sources of failure.
 On the other hand, it has been suggested that additional energy capture achieved by comparing a variable-speed wind turbine to a fixed speed wind turbine is approximately 2%.